An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Convergence and complexity analysis

 \subsection{Complexity analysis of the inner loop}

 In this section, we evaluate the complexity of solving the sub-problems~(\ref{eq:approxF}) up to the desired accuracy using a linearly convergent method~$\mtd$.
-Our main result is that all sub-problems can be solved in a constant number~$T_\mtd$ of iterations (in expectation if the method is non-deterministic) using a warm start strategy.
+Our main result is that all sub-problems can be solved in a constant number~$T_\mtd$ of iterations (in expectation if the method is non-deterministic) using the proposed warm start strategy.
+Let us consider the sub-problem with an arbitrary prox center $x$,